Ignacio Prieto: Coaching career

-Personal
+Personal life

 His father, Fernando Prieto Concha, nicknamed Palomeque, was one of the founders of C.D.
 Green Cross as well as a forward of the same club.

 He is the younger brother of the former Chile international footballer Andrés Prieto.
-From his brother, he is the uncle of José Antonio Prieto or Toño, a well-known sports journalist in Chilean radio media.
+From his brother, he is the uncle of José Antonio "Toño" Prieto, a well-known sports journalist in Chilean radio media.

+His son, Nicolás, is a football coach who has worked for the Universidad de Chile youth system.